My dad died in 2014 and my sister in 2017. Most of my siblings are dead which left me as undertaker for a 60-year old hoarder house.

 I sold the cars for $1K to $2K, average.
 The handyman contractors were surprised I wasn't bargaining harder, not grasping that Nowhere, Idaho was costing me money every month.
 I can't replace a $150k salary by selling some books for a $1 or an extra $500 on a car.

 It was certainly not the windfall that society suggests.
-Liquidating the family heirlooms of six people was depressing but I have no use for 42 pieces of repulsive furniture or 7,000 books, although I kept and refinished six pieces.
+Liquidating the family heirlooms of six people was depressing but I have no use for 7,000 books or 42 pieces of damaged furniture although I kept and refinished six pieces.

 Ironically, I discarded my possessions during my divorce in 2006.
 For 11 years I owned a car, ten sets of clothes, a sleeping bag, some laptops and phones.
 Then I get a karmic shafting of 5,500 square feet of jam-packed hoarder house as punishment for being possession-free.
 Liquidating that house was the hardest year of my life.